OCram85/PSCredentialStore/docs/Disconnect-From.md

 ### -Type
 Specify the host type of the target.
 Currently implemented targets are:
-    - CiscoUcs     Establish a connection to a Cisco UCS Fabric Interconnect.
+    - CiscoUcs     Terminates the connection from a Cisco UCS Fabric Interconnect.
-    - FTP          Establish a connection to a FTP host.
+    - FTP          Terminates the connection from a FTP host.
-    - NetAppFAS    Establish a connection to a NetApp Clustered ONTAP filer.
+    - NetAppFAS    Terminates the connection from a NetApp Clustered ONTAP filer.
-    - VMware       Establish a connection to a VMware vCenter or ESXi host.
+    - VMware       Terminates the connection from a VMware vCenter or ESXi host.
+    - CisServer    Terminates the connection from a Vmware CisServer.

 ```yaml
 Type: String